mattbeattie/Crossplatform-Ballot-Marking-Device/README.md

 - Vote review modal now has a title bar
 - A help modal now exists with some boilerplate text
 - Uses properly translated text instead of keys wherever possible
-- Making too many selections now unselects the "over the limit" selection, rather than leaving the user in a noncompliant state